Talisman

 A. I've always

-and spirits, he's just petty and annoying.
-Also on the drawing
+spirits, he's just petty and annoying.
+Also on the drawing I made of

-If you were designing Talisman today, is there anything you would
+you were designing Talisman today, is there anything you would do

-make myself one of the characters.
-Though I kind of did that with
+myself one of the characters.
+Though I kind of did that with the

 Q. Do